 Choosing the right person is imperative and understanding the potential benefits as well as the risks will help guide the scenario.
 Preparing a strategic plan to help change your loved one’s life and options includes the ability to separate the person from the loved one’s drug.

 Every method to intervene is different as described above.
 Usually an intervention is a meeting carefully pre-planned by family members and friends of an addicted person, designed to confront them about the consequences of their addiction and to ask them to willingly consider treatment centers and support groups as well as agree to a treatment plan.

 Other individuals, such as doctors, licensed alcohol, drug, or mental health professionals, a clergy member, or a professional interventionist may help plan and conduct the meeting.

 The intervention team explains the treatment plan to the addicted person, letting them know the family will support them throughout recovery.
-Loved ones also clearly outline what the addicted person should expect if they refuse treatment.
+Loved ones also clearly outline and sometimes read aloud what the addicted person should expect if they refuse treatment.

 Careful planning is essential for the intervention to succeed.
 If poorly planned or conducted on the spur of the moment, the intervention may cause the addicted person to feel betrayed and to react defensively.
 This can make them more resistant to treatment.

 Consulting with an addiction or mental health specialist or professional interventionist is a valuable starting point.
 They have conducted interventions and can make the process less overwhelming to plan, and ultimately more successful.
 With the help of a specialist, the intervention is less likely to erupt into anger, resentment, or other negative emotions.

 Work with a professional to plan and attend the intervention.
 If your loved one has a history of addiction and mental illness, it is helpful to have a professional that can speak to your loved one.